 What Fats Are Best For Cooking?

 Choosing a healthy cooking fat is important.
-The healthy cooking fats are those that are least refined and in a natural form.
-These also tend to be saturated in nature, which we have been told is bad for us.
-Contrary to popular belief, there is no evidence to make this true.
-Avoiding the highly processed fats is the best step towards health.
+The fats that are least refined and in a natural form are preferable.
+Healthy cooking fats also tend to be saturated in nature, which we have been told is bad for us.
+Contrary to popular belief, saturated fats do have benefits and are essential to the body.
+Read more about how Sugar Shifted the Blame To Fats.
+Avoiding the highly processed fats is one of the best steps towards health.

 We can see that most of the healthy cooking fats contain higher amounts of saturated fat.
 Contrary to popular headlines, good sourced saturated fat has benefits.

 - Creates better LDL in blood to decrease heart disease risk

 - Saturated fats like coconut oil increase HDL (good cholesterol)